JuliusKarl/Fitness-Timer/README.md

  - This component is for those who want to measure their fitness and stamina accoridng to the beeper test used globally.
    Levels can be selected manually at the start of each level.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ------------------------------------------------------------------------------------------------------------------------
 NOTES
- - Works fine on Desktop, beep delay issues on mobile (iOS) Android untested.
- - Interval Beeper component completed.
- - Random Timer does not yet change times after each iteration. (maybe loop a setTimeout())
- - Beep Test unfinished. (need to import audio, create a <select> option for each level with links)
+ - v1.0 Completed
  -
- - As of right now this is solely a desktop application until the above is complete.
+ - Works fine on Desktop, setTimeout() and setInterval() delay issues on mobile (iOS) Android untested.
+ - Will need to format timer to a more standrd design: double digit values